 Not only were the sacrifices and oblations finished, but also the city and temple were doomed to destruction because of “the overspreading of abominations.”
 As it is described in Revelation, Jerusalem had become "the hold of every foul spirit, and a cage of every unclean and hateful bird."

 Because Jerusalem and its inhabitants had spread abominations into every corner, "he shall make it desolate, even until the consummation, and that determined shall be poured upon the desolate."
 Again, the "he" spoke of here is the Messiah Prince.
-We know that historically, it was the Romans who were the avenue through which God destroyed the city and the temple.
+We know that historically, it was the Romans who were the ultimate avenue through which God destroyed the city and the temple.
 However, we must see that it was God's right hand, the Messiah Prince, who was the real commander of those Roman troops.
 Titus himself stated that they would have never been able to take the city had not God been assisting them to do so.

 He shall make it (the city and temple) desolate, even to its consummation (complete destruction), and that which has been determined shall be poured out upon it (the desolate).